Master of Arts

 Doctor of Philosophy

 Students seeking admission to the Ph.D. program should have the equivalent of a master’s degree in history.
-Application requirements include transcripts (a minimum of a 3.0 average in history courses is expected), three letters of recommendation, statement of purpose, writing sample, résumé and a minimum combined score of 300 on the verbal and quantitative sections (with a minimum of 153 on the verbal) and a 4.0 on the written section of the Graduate Record Examination General Aptitude Test (GRE).
+Application requirements include transcripts (a minimum of a 3.0 average in history courses is expected), three letters of recommendation, statement of purpose, writing sample, and résumé.
+GRE scores are not required for the application or admission to WVU History graduate programs, but will be considered if they are provided.
 Students should also include a statement of purpose, a writing sample that is an example of a piece of original research and a résumé as a part of the application.
 Please see below for complete list of information to be submitted.

 Direct Admission to the Ph.D.
 Program

 Students who have compiled an outstanding record in an undergraduate history major or master’s program may apply for direct admission to the doctor of philosophy program.
 They are not required to obtain a master’s degree.
 Admission directly to the Ph.D. program is highly selective and limited to exceptionally qualified students with superior standing in their bachelor’s degree.
-Current undergraduate applicants of this caliber are generally expected to have a cumulative GPA of at least 3.9, and are generally expected to have combined scores of 308 or higher on the verbal and quantitative sections (with a minimum of 160 on the verbal) and 5.0 or higher on their written section of the Graduate Record Examination General Aptitude Test (GRE).
+Current undergraduate applicants of this caliber are generally expected to have a cumulative GPA of at least 3.9.
 In addition, students must provide evidence that they have experience conducting a substantial piece of original historical research, such as a senior honors thesis or major capstone paper.